Armando Iannucci: 2010s

 He created the American HBO political satire television series Veep, starring Julia Louis-Dreyfus, set in the office of Selina Meyer, a fictional Vice-President of the United States.
 Veep uses a similar cinéma-vérité filming style to The Thick of It.
 Debuting in 2012, the show has aired seven seasons, winning multiple awards including seventeen Primetime Emmy Awards.
 However, beginning with season five, Iannucci stepped down as showrunner due to "personal reasons".

 In 2012 it was reported that he was writing his first novel, Tongue International, a satirical fantasy about the promotion of a "for-profit language".
 A book of his writings about classical music Hear Me Out was published in 2017.

 Iannucci's second feature film was The Death of Stalin, about the power struggle which followed the death of Joseph Stalin in 1953.
 It was released in October 2017 in the United Kingdom.
 The film was banned in Russia, Kazakhstan and Kyrgyzstan for allegedly mocking the countries' pasts and making fun of their leaders.
 However, it received a Magritte Award nomination in the category of Best Foreign Film and was a critical success.

 His third feature film was an adaptation of Charles Dickens's David Copperfield entitled The Personal History of David Copperfield.
 It premiered at the Toronto International Film Festival in 2019 and was cinematically released in the United Kingdom on 24 January 2020, receiving critical acclaim.

 2020s

 In 2019, he began work on a new science fiction sitcom for HBO called Avenue 5, which premiered in 2020.
 He subsequently became an executive producer of the series and directed the pilot.

 In July 2023, Iannucci announced that he was working on a stage adaptation of Stanley Kubrick's classic Cold War satire Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb.
 Sean Foley would direct, and Iannucci's longtime collaborator Steve Coogan would star in multiple roles.

+In January 2026, Iannucci was announced as a contestant on the twenty-first series of Taskmaster.

+In May 2026, Iannucci, along with Simon Blackwell, was announced as a writer on Paddington 4.